The 4 Most Frequently Asked Questions Regarding Apple’s Innovative New M1 Chip

 If you’re looking for a new personal computer urgently, we aren’t saying not to purchase an M1-based Apple computer.We are anticipating that Apple will announce features that remedy the above limitations and the expansion of M1 computers to reflect Apple’s full line of machine offerings.

 Not at all!
 While Apple is phasing out the Intel line, we expect a 2-year timeframe to complete the transition.
 Even then, Apple supports their computers for up to five years after discontinuation.
 There is no need to rush out and get an M1-based computer if you’re still on the fence or happy with your current machine.

 At the moment, the M1 is only offered on the MacBook Air, Macbook Pro 13”, and the Mac mini.
 Over the course of 2021, we expect this offering to expand to their entire product line.
 This would include their higher end machines, made for creative designers and IT specialists.
 For those running intel-based Macs worried that their machines will become paperweights, Apple is pushing for the prevalence of universal programs that run efficiently on both chip designs, and there are no programs currently that run only on M1-based architecture.

 While your computer won’t become obsolete any time soon, we’re sure the speed and battery improvements of the M1 will entice plenty of users to make the switch sooner rather than later.

 Keep in Touch

 macOS machines have a long life, and Apple has shown that they’ll never stop innovating.
-If multi-display and virtual machine support is critical for your workflow, be sure to check back with TSP IT Services by signing up for our newsletter as we’ll continue to keep you up to date with the latest at Apple and their new chip architecture.
+Is multi-display and virtual machine support is critical for your workflow?
+Be sure to check back with TSP IT Services by signing up for our newsletter.
+We’ll continue to keep you up to date with the latest at Apple and their new chip architecture.
 Still unsure if upgrading to the M1 chip is right for you and your organization?
 Contact us today to speak to one of our IT development specialists!